 The efficacy of any elicitor-based strategy to control an insect pest depends on developing the key parameters that are contextually relevant for a specific plant species and the insect pest.
-As the use of jasmonates and jasmonic acid as elicitor-based seed treatment to manage insect pests gain momentum, our work shows the potential for MeJA to induce resistance against seed corn maggot herbivory in corn.
-Our work brings clarity on four key considerations for using methyl jasmonate as seed treatment to combat seed corn maggot herbivory.
-First, we show that a concentration as low as 0.2 mM MeJA can be an optimal dose to treat corn seeds by either soaking seeds overnight or conventional seed treatment with MeJA to induce host plant resistance without significantly affecting seed germination Fig 1a,c).
-Second, we show that seeds that are soaked with 0.2 mM MeJA solution or treated with a conventional seed treatment of an equivalent amount of MeJA with a seed coating matrix are both equally effective in deterring adult flies from ovipositing on treated seeds (Fig 2 a-d).
-Third, the induction of host plant resistance can deter adult flies from oviposition at temperatures as low as 5-15°C (Fig 4c).
-This is especially significant in this system since adult flies of seed corn maggots emerge in late spring when the temperatures in temperate corn growing regions tend to be cool (Poveda lab, personal communication).
-Fourth, an optimal dosage of MeJA needs to be established for commercial varieties using conventional seed treatment application.
-Moreover, there may be varietal differences in dosage response to MeJA.
+As the use of jasmonates and jasmonic acid as elicitor-based seed treatment to manage insect pests gains momentum, our work shows the potential for MeJA to induce resistance against seed corn maggot herbivory in corn.
+Our work brings clarity on four key considerations for using MeJA as seed treatments to combat seed corn maggot herbivory.
+First, we show that a concentration as low as 0.2 mM MeJA can be an optimal dose to treat corn seeds by either soaking seeds overnight or by applying a conventional seed treatment with MeJA to induce host plant resistance without significantly affecting seed germination (Fig. 1a,c).
+Second, we show that seeds soaked with 0.2 mM MeJA solution or treated with a conventional seed treatment of an equivalent amount of MeJA with a seed coating matrix are both equally effective in deterring adult flies from ovipositing on treated seeds (Fig. 2 a-d).
+Third, the induction of host plant resistance can deter adult flies from oviposition at temperatures as low as 5-15°C (Fig. 4c).
+This is especially significant in this system since adult flies emerge in late spring when the temperatures in temperate corn growing regions tend to be cool (Poveda lab, personal communication).
+Fourth, an optimal dose of MeJA needs to be established for commercial varieties using conventional seed treatment application.
+Moreover, there may be varietal differences in dose response to MeJA.
 For example, a four-fold difference in seed uptake of a model nonionic compound was measured between two inbred lines (Yang et al., 2018a).
 Collectively, the use of MeJA as a seed treatment has the potential to be a viable method for corn growers.